-If you love the idea of beautiful, fragrant flowering trees welcoming spring with vibrant color, a Yoshino cherry tree (Prunus × yedoensis) is worth considering.
-Also called the Japanese flowering cherry, this gorgeous tree is suitable for U.S. Department of Agriculture plant hardiness zones 5 to 8.
-You've likely seen the white-pink, almond-fragranced blooms of Yoshino cherry trees in images of Washington, D.C., in springtime.
+If you love the idea of beautiful, fragrant flowering trees welcoming spring with vibrant color, a Yoshino cherry tree (Prunus x yedoensis) is worth considering.
+Also called the Japanese flowering cherry, this gorgeous tree is a perennial in U.S. Department of Agriculture plant hardiness zones 5 through 8.
+You've likely seen the pinkish-white, almond-fragranced blooms of Yoshino cherry trees in images of Washington, D.C., in springtime.

 In addition to two or three weeks of showy blooms, this tree also grows fruit that birds love, but it's too bitter for humans to eat.
-This cherry tree grows quickly at a rate of 13 to 24 inches per year, and it reaches heights of 40 to 50 feet with a spread of 25 to 40 feet when properly cared for.
+This cherry tree grows quickly at a rate of 13 to 24 inches per year, and it reaches heights of 30 to 40 feet with a spread of 20 to 50 feet when properly cared for.

 Yoshino Cherry Tree Planting Location

 When growing a cherry tree, choosing a prime location ensures the tree gets the sunlight and soil qualities it needs.
 Yoshino cherry trees love full sun, but they can also handle a partially shady spot as long as they get at least six hours of direct sunlight each day.
-A tree planted in partial shade often has fewer flowers in the spring, so your cherry tree might not be quite as impressive.
+A tree planted in partial shade often has fewer flowers in the spring, so your cherry tree might not be quite as impressive in a shady location.

 Soil requirements are a little more flexible for this tree.
 It can grow in most soil conditions, including loamy, sandy, acidic and clay soils.
 Its major soil preference is that the soil is moist.
 Adding mulch around the tree in a 2- to 3-inch layer after planting it helps to hold in moisture and cut down on weeds.
 Leave a few inches between the mulch and the cherry tree's trunk.